lgcarriedo/infiniteJest/notes.todo.md

 So we know it is part of the string.
 That means I can connect them together.
 If I can figure out how to cut them at every sentence (minus the acrynyms), Make a string of sentences in every paragraph.
 The key will be the paragraph and the value will be the string of sentences which belong to that paragraph.

-Many times it happens that we want to add more data to a value in a dictionary and if the key does not exists then we add some default value.
+Many times it happens that we want to add more data to a value in a dictionary and if the key does not exist, then we add some default value.
 You can do this efficiently using dict.setdefault(key, default). via [pymbook.readthedocs.org](http://pymbook.readthedocs.org/en/latest/datastructure.html#dictionaries)

     />>> data = {}
     />>> data.setdefault('names', []).append('Ruby')